 - Flaky sea salt to top

-- Whisk together the dressing ingredients.
+- Whisk together the dressing ingredients, slowly drizzling in the olive oil while whisking.
 Set aside.

 - Fill a large saucepan with water and salt.
 Bring to a boil and add the green beans; cook for 2-3 minutes and transfer immediately to an ice bath for approximately 5 minutes.